Your Ultimate Moving Checklist: Timeline and Task List

 No Liability: While reasonable efforts have been made to ensure accuracy, no warranty is given regarding the completeness, accuracy, or currency of the information.
 Readers use this information entirely at their own risk.

 The average Australian moves many times in their life.
-Yet most admit they approach each move without a proper moving checklist.
-Whether you're using a checklist for first apartment living or a new apartment checklist for a fresh start, the same principles apply.
+Yet most admit they approach each move without a proper plan.
+Whether you're setting up your first apartment or starting fresh with a new apartment checklist, the same principles apply.
 A thorough property check before moving in saves stress and money.
-Your checklist for first apartment moves should start weeks before the move date.
+Your first apartment checklist should start weeks before the move date.

-Here is what nobody tells you about moving: a complete moving checklist makes the difference between a $2,000 move and a $6,000 move.
+Here is what nobody tells you about moving: proper planning makes the difference between a $2,000 move and a $6,000 move.
 It is not the distance or the company.
-It is the timeline and using your moving to new apartment checklist that shapes your strategy.
+It is the timeline that shapes your strategy.
 First-time movers should also review our first apartment checklist for essential items.
 When you start planning compared to your move date decides everything.
 Costs, stress levels, and whether you find that box with your toothbrush on night one.

 Take this reality check: How many weeks before your move date are you right now?